DeepRank/deeprank2/docs/installation.md

 pip install deeprankcore
 ```

-You can get all the new developments by cloning the repo and installing the code with
+Alternatively, get all the new developments by cloning the repo and installing the code with

 ```bash
 git clone https://github.com/DeepRank/deeprank-core